 The IBRD's financial management is very strong, a factor driving its own Aaa rating and a strong supporting factor for IFFIm's Aa1 rating.
-The IBRD's involvement in establishing and managing IFFIm's gearing ratio, liquidity policy and debt maturity structure provides confidence that debt repayments will be made on time.
-The treasury manager has flexibility in delaying commitments and disbursements for programs to be within the desired gearing ratio and to maintain liquidity according to the established policy.
-Furthermore, it has, perhaps more than any other organization, an understanding of the credit quality of recipient countries.
+The IBRD's involvement in establishing and managing IFFIm's gearing ratio, liquidity policy and debt maturity structure offers confidence that debt repayments will be made on time.
+The treasury manager has the flexibility to adjust the timings of commitments and disbursements for programs to remain within the desired gearing ratio and maintain liquidity, according to the established policy.
+Furthermore, it has, perhaps more than any other organisation, an understanding of the credit quality of recipient countries.
 Therefore, it will be able to adjust IFFIm's financial metrics in advance in the event of a reduction in donors' scheduled payments, as a result of recipient countries going into arrears with the IMF, to safeguard IFFIm's debt repayment capacity.

-As IFFIm's treasury manager, the IBRD carries out the entity's asset and liability management, namely the management of IFFIm's market risk stemming from foreign-exchange rate and interest rate risks.
+As IFFIm's treasury manager, the IBRD executes the entity's asset and liability management, namely the management of IFFIm's market risk stemming from foreign-exchange rate and interest rate risks.
 Almost all sovereign pledges are denominated in local currency and not in US dollars, and some outstanding bonds are denominated in other currencies.
 In addition, interest rate fluctuations can affect the value of sovereign pledges and bonds.
-To hedge against interest rate and exchange rate risks, IFFIm enters into US dollar floating-rate swaps.
+To hedge against interest rate and exchange rate risks, IFFIm enters US dollar floating-rate swaps.
 Counterparty risk is low because the swap contracts are with the IBRD.

-The treasury manager invests liquid assets on IFFIm's behalf according to the following very conservative guidelines, which are similar to the IBRD's own guidelines, and whose goal is to preserve capital rather than generate earnings:
+The treasury manager invests liquid assets on IFFIm's behalf according to the following very conservative guidelines, similar to the IBRD's own guidelines, and the goal of which is to preserve capital rather than generate earnings: